-Tough enough to take a beating from kids, yet nimble enough to cruise through pump tracks and single-track, the Stampede Bikes Sprinter 16 is hands down the best 16″ bike under $250.
-With dual handbrakes, no coaster and wider handlebars for a wider base, the Sprinter is built like a small mountain bike ready for adventure.
+Tough enough to take a beating from kids, yet nimble enough to cruise through dirt trails, the Stampede Bikes Sprinter 16 is a great bike for the price.
+With dual handbrakes, no coaster brake, and wider handlebars for a wider base, the Sprinter is built like a small mountain bike ready for adventure.

 The 2017 Sprinter has some very minor cosmetic differences, including new paint colors – light blue, yellow and purple – and a white quick-release seat post collar versus a black one.
 All three colors of the Sprinter 16 can be seen in this review as we had a chance to test out three different bikes.
 The 2017 Sprinter also now comes in a 14″ model.

 The Sprinter 16 is built and designed as a mini mountain bike for young riders.
 Compared to many 16″ bikes, it has wider handlebars and a wider stance (q-factor) to allows a child to better distribute their weight on the bike during turns and over jumps.
 The Sprinter 16 is still perfectly suitable for neighborhood riding but compared to other bikes, has the advantage of being more versatile over a wider range of terrains and adventurous rides.
 From driveway stunts to bike jumps, to riding around the neighborhood, the Sprinter shines.
 Out at the pump track, the Sprinter didn’t skip a beat.
 While knobby tires would be best on a dedicated all-terrain bike, the Sprinter’s medium tread had no problems gripping packed dirt.

 Sprinter Excels on Varied Terrains